fabric8io/git-search-replace-push/README.md

 # Configuration Variables

-- `FILE_PATTERN` - file pattern used to apply the search on
+- `INCLUDE_FILE_PATTERN` - file pattern used to apply the search on
+- `EXCLUDE_FILE_PATTERN` - file pattern to exclude from the search
 - `FROM` - search text
 - `TO` - replace text
 - `GIT_REPOSITORY_URL` - repository to clone and commit back to